memfault/interrupt/_posts/2022-04-20-testing-library.md

 Systems like GitLab can use this.

 This shows that it was easy to provide the necessary facility for the testing firmware to be integrated into modern CI with traditional tools.
 And yet the integration is not tight.
-Any integration into Google Test is just a set of few functions/classes in emlabcpp that can be ignored by anybody not favoring Google Test.
+Any integration into Google Test is just a set of a few functions/classes in emlabcpp that can be ignored by anybody not favoring Google Test.

 The test output from the project I used this framework the first time can look like this: